 In the most recent editions of Chambers Global and Chambers Asia-Pacific, Mr. Bevash was ranked in the top tier of leading individuals for Projects in Asia-Pacific, Indonesia, Japan, Laos, Thailand, and Vietnam, with the directory describing him as having "gravity of a major figure in the project finance sector, who has been in Asia for decades."
 He has also been praised by clients as being "by far, one of the best in terms of project finance transactions.
 He is adept at finding solutions and providing solid advice to all the parties", "very skilled in negotiations", "able to work the discussion in a way that leads to resolution", "incredibly supportive", and that "if it's a situation requiring brainpower or innovative thinking, I go to Joe."

-Mr. Bevash is listed as a leading individual for Japan banking and finance, Japan construction, projects and energy and is recommended for work in the Philippines by Legal 500 Asia-Pacific 2016.
+Mr. Bevash is listed as a leading individual for banking and finance, and construction projects, and energy in Japan, and is recommended for work in the Philippines by Legal 500 Asia-Pacific 2016.
 The guide notes that “Tokyo-based project finance expert Joseph Bevash has a strong track record in the Philippines” and also that he is the “key contact” for work in South Korea.
-Mr. Bevash is rated a leading lawyer by IFLR 1000 2016 for Japan, Singapore and Hong Kong and is listed for banking, energy and infrastructure and project finance in energy and oil and gas.
+Mr. Bevash is rated a leading lawyer by IFLR 1000 2016 for Japan, Singapore, and Hong Kong and is listed for banking, energy, and infrastructure, and project finance in energy and oil and gas.